-Best wireless Bluetooth headphones Buying Guide: Welcome to What Hi-Fi?'s round-up of the best in-ear and on-ear wireless headphones you can buy in 2020.
+Best wireless headphones Buying Guide: Welcome to What Hi-Fi?'s round-up of the best wireless headphones you can buy in 2020.

-With quality has come quantity, though – the market is awash with wireless pairs – so you should decide what type you want.
-There are over-ear wireless headphones, often with noise-cancelling thrown in for good measure, with brand such as Bose, Sennheiser, B&W, Sony and AKG leading the way.
-And there are also now plenty of in-ear wireless earphones – some with neckband cables joining the buds, but others, known as 'true wireless', where the earpieces are completely untethered.
+With quality has come quantity, though – the market is awash with wireless pairs – so before you start hunting you should decide what type of headphones you want.
+Our round-up of the best wireless headphones includes over-ear wireless headphones, often with noise-cancelling thrown in for good measure, with brands such as Sony, Bose, Sennheiser, B&W and AKG leading the way.
+And there are also now plenty of in-ear wireless earphones – some with neckband cables joining the buds, but others, known as 'true wireless', where the earpieces are completely untethered from one another.
 Yes, like AirPods.

-Whatever wireless style you require, we've got the best wireless headphones you can buy, with prices starting at under £100 / $100 – and many pairs enjoying year-round discounts.
+Whatever wireless style you require, we've got the best wireless headphones you can buy, all tried and tested by the What Hi-Fi? reviews team.

 They produce an open, spacious sound that gives every instrument, effect and vocal room to breathe.
 Vocals sound focused and direct, but the instruments around them are delivered in a way that makes it feel as if you’re in the room with the band.
 Combine that spaciousness with greater detail, dynamic subtlety and loads of lovely deep bass and you've got a breathtaking noise-cancelling package.
 If you can stretch to these excellent Bluetooth cans you won't be disappointed.